iomicroservices/elandline-nuxt/content/features/welcome-announcement.md

 ### Implementing Your Welcome Message

-Adding a welcome announcement to your Tamar Telecommunications number is straightforward and complimentary, ensuring a professional first impression for callers.
+Adding a welcome announcement to your eLandline number is straightforward and complimentary, ensuring a professional first impression for callers.
 This service can also accommodate regulatory announcements or call monitoring notifications, essential for businesses governed by the Financial Conduct Authority or similar.

 ### How It Works